Skip to main content

 How does CWD spread?

-Scientists believe CWD prions likely spread between animals through bodily fluids like feces, saliva, blood, or urine, either through direct contact or indirectly through environmental contamination of soil, food, or water.
-Once introduced into an area, the CWD protein is contagious within deer and elk populations and can spread quickly.
-Experts believe CWD prions can remain in the environment for a long time, so other animals can contract CWD from the environment even after an infected deer or elk has died.
-Feeding wildlife such as deer is illegal and can congregate animals and lead to the rapid spread of disease.
+CWD prions spread between animals through bodily fluids like feces, saliva, blood, or urine, either through direct contact between animals or indirectly through contact with contaminated surfaces in the environment, such as soil, food, or water.
+Once introduced into an area, the infectious CWD prions can be transmitted among deer, elk, and moose and can spread quickly.
+CWD prions can remain infectious in the environment for years, so animals can contract CWD from the environment long after the infected animal that contaminated the surfaces has died.
+Feeding wildlife such as deer is illegal and can cause animals to congregate, leading to rapid disease spread.

 How could CWD impact Montana's deer and elk herds?

-If CWD infects enough animals, it could reduce the herd in the long term.
-Other states have seen deer populations decline when CWD infects 20 to 40 percent of a herd.
-In Wyoming, heavily infected herds of mule deer declined 21 percent per year and white-tailed deer declined by 10 percent.
-Colorado saw a 45 percent decline in infected mule deer herds over 20 years.
+If CWD infects enough animals, it could reduce herd numbers in the long term.
+Other states have seen deer population declines correlated with CWD prevalences above 20 to 40 percent.
+In Wyoming, some heavily infected herds of mule deer declined 21 percent per year, and white-tailed deer declined 10 percent per year.
+Colorado saw a 45 percent decline in mule deer in CWD-positive areas over 20 years.

 Because the distribution and intensity of CWD infections are variable across a broad landscape, the impacts across the landscape will also be variable.
 Keeping deer numbers down and deer dispersed, and reducing buck:doe ratios, may keep the prevalence low and manageable.
-FWPs’ focus will be on managing CWD-infected areas for prevalence at 5 percent or lower and preventing spread.
-This may also mean keeping deer or elk numbers low to slow infection rates.
+FWPs’ focus will be on preventing spread and managing CWD-infected areas with the goal of keeping prevalences at or lower than 5 percent.
+This may include keeping deer or elk numbers low to slow infection rates.

 Where has CWD been found in Montana?